erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 Handling Nominations
 --------------------

-After IMA is signed, *sending institution* begins recruitment for the mobility.
+After IIA is signed, *sending institution* begins recruitment for the mobility.
 As the result of the recruitment, students are nominated.
 The *receiving institution* is then notified, and nominations are being approved (usually all of them).